ghiculescu/ghiculescu/README.md

 ### Hi there 👋

 I'm CTO at [@TandaHQ](https://github.com/TandaHQ).
-We eliminiate employment friction for hourly workforces, with the goal of decreasing the global unemployment rate.
+We eliminate employment friction for hourly workforces, with the goal of decreasing the global unemployment rate.
 I started the company in 2012.
 We've never taken venture capital and have no plans to ever exit.
 We have offices in Brisbane (my hometown!), Chicago (my current home!), and London (rains a lot!).

 I'm on the [@rails](https://github.com/rails/rails) triage team, a top 100 [Rails contributor](https://contributors.rubyonrails.org/), and do seed investments in companies built on Rails.
 I think Rails is a pretty good framework!